bozerkins/clickhouse-client/README.md

 ### Rows Insert

-The safest and easiest way to insert data into clickhouse table is to use "writeRows" methods.
+The safest and easiest way to insert data into clickhouse table is to use "writeRows" method.
-The method takes the table to insert data to as first parameter, and php array of rows as second.
+The method takes first half of the insert statement as the first parameter and php array of rows as second.
-When inserting data, method "writeRows" encodes the data into appropriate format for clickhouse database to interpret.
+When inserting data method "writeRows" encodes the data into appropriate format for Clickhouse database to interpret.
 By default it is JSON format.
-This ensures no manual escape of data is required.
+Such approach does not require explicit escaping.

 ```php
 # write data to a table